swestrich/gender-es/README.md

 Type: `string`

-Is the french noun masculine?
+Is the Spanish noun masculine?

 ### isFeminine(str)